 Scion’s Preparing New Zealand for Extreme Fire programme investigated four main areas: a new fire spread theory crucial to predicting and reducing the extreme fire risk, innovative decision support tools for providing real-time information, creating new tools for preventing extreme fire, and developing targeted protection plans for communities and taonga species.

-It has delivered on its promises, as outlined in a very practical and detailed final report, released in August 2021 and available on the Scion website [link to this report will be available here in due course].
+It has delivered on its promises, as outlined in a very practical and detailed final report, released in August 2021 and available on the Scion website.

 A new understanding about spread